-Hello fellow readers, “Is fall a good time to mulch,” asked John of Washington, NJ?
-I think so, mainly because when spring arrives, there’s much to do in the garden.
+Hello fellow readers, “Is fall a good time to mulch,” asked John of Washington, NJ.
+I think so, mainly because there’s much to do in the garden when spring arrives.
 And for me, the madness of the season speedily unfolds.
-This spring, like most springs, mulching didn’t happen despite my best intentions.
-Why not consider leaf mold, which may be better than wood mulch.
+Like most springs, mulching didn’t happen this spring despite my best intentions.
+Why not consider leaf mold, which may be better than wood mulch?

 A 101 on Wood Mulch